 Note: Accepted Financial Aid Awards do NOT commit the student to attending the University of New Haven.
 If a student decides to not accept their offer of Admission after receiving the verified award, the student should inform the Office of Admissions they are not planning to attend UNH.
 The Financial Aid Office will update their records once the information has been received from the Office of Admissions.

-Loan Awards - Federal Direct Subsidized, Federal Direct Unsubsidized, & Federal Perkins Loans
+Federal Direct Subsidized, Federal Direct Unsubsidized, & Federal Perkins Loans

 Students who accept any Federal loan listed on their Financial Aid Award must: